THE FELLOWSHIP OF THE SECRET

 It had been expected (indeed prophesied on the OT) that in the age to come the Gentile nations would be enlightened by the Jews and offered forgiveness in Christ’s name for those who repented and believed in Him, but not that they would “come to share an inheritance with the sanctified” (Acts26:18).
 That was to be Paul’s Good News and as I show in my book is indicative of a bi-fold economy of grace: common and celestial.
-Unsurprisingly then, the overall message of the book is undoubtedly one of joy and hope for all people of good will; a providential outcome delineated from Holy Scripture which is in accordance with how Yahweh declares Himself to be in that same Scripture (e.g. Ex34:6-7): supreme, sovereign and awesome in His majestic holiness, yet fair and tolerant towards all; filled with mercy and compassion just like His Son – a God of love (agape) even as that quality is understood in human terms and defined in Scripture (1Cor13:4-8).
-Yet One who will justly punish those who wickedly offend or neglect the poor and vulnerable with whom His Son personally identifies (Mt25:42-46), even that same Jesus, the self-styled Son of Man who also has affirmed that He will judge the human race applying the standards we apply ourselves (Mt7:2).
+Unsurprisingly then, the overall message of my book is one of joy and hope for all people of good will; a providential outcome delineated from Holy Scripture and one that accords with how the God of the Bible declares Himself to be (e.g. Ex34:6-7): majestic in His holiness, yet fair and tolerant towards all; filled with compassion just like His Son – a God of love (agape) even as that quality is understood in human terms and defined in Scripture (1Cor13:4-8), yet One who will punish those who wickedly offend or neglect the poor and vulnerable with whom His Son personally identifies (Mt25:42-46).